yahoo/fili/docs/troubleshooting.md

 Troubleshooting
 ===============

+*Read this in other languages: [中文](../translations/zh/docs/troubleshooting-zh.md).*

 The following offers some solutions to common issues when setting up and using Fili.
 If you come across any issues that you think belong here, please feel free to contribute.

 Table of Contents
 -----------------